enketo/enketo-xslt/README.md

 console.log('model sheet', sheets.xslModel);
 ```

-### Install in non-node.js app
+### Use without npm and in any programming language.

-Use as git submodule and read the two .xsl files as required.
+Use as git submodule and read the [two .xsl files](./xsl) as required.
+Ignore index.js.

 ### License